 Wine Scholar™ programs:

-A foundation unit puts the country’s history, wine laws, grape varieties, viticulture, and winemaking practices into perspective before diving into advanced wine study of each of the country’s wine regions.
-Topics covered include regional history, climate, topography, geology, soils, appellations and wine styles.
-Supplemental materials discuss regional foods such as breads, cheeses, local dishes and renowned agricultural products or foodstuffs.
+A foundation unit puts the country's history, wine laws, grape varieties, viticulture, and winemaking practices into perspective before diving into advanced wine study of each country's wine region.
+Topics covered include regional history, climate, topography, geology, soils, appellations, and wine styles.
+Supplemental materials discuss regional foods such as bread, cheeses, local dishes, and renowned agricultural products or foodstuffs.

-In-class wine tastings provide the opportunity to hone your wine tasting skills, network with peers and become well-versed in the wines of France, Italy and Spain.
+In-class wine tastings allow you to hone your wine tasting skills, network with peers, and become well-versed in the wines of France, Italy, and Spain.

-General wine study programs such as WSET level 3 and up, Court of Master Sommelier level 1 and up as well as the Society of Wine Educator (CWE) Certified Specialist of Wine (CSW) will give wine students a strong foundation to enter our Wine Scholar Programs and Master-Level programs from a position of strength.
+General wine study programs such as WSET level 3 and up, Court of Master Sommelier Level 1 and up, as well as the Society of Wine Educator (CWE), Certified Specialist of Wine (CSW) will give wine students a solid foundation to enter our Wine Scholar Programs and Master-Level programs from a position of strength.

-Master-Level programs can be coupled with our immersion study wine tours in France, Italy and Spain.
+Master-Level programs pair tremendously with our immersion study wine tours in wine regions of France, Italy, and Spain.